mmoneer71/enersense-challenge/README.md

 `cd publisher/` <br />
 `python -m pip install -r requirements.txt` <br />
-`python app/publish.py`
+`export PYTHONPATH=. && python app/publish.py`

 ### Listener

 `cd listener/` <br />
 `python -m pip install -r requirements.txt` <br />
-`python app/listen.py`
+`export PYTHONPATH=. && python app/listen.py`

 ## Run containers

 This project uses Docker compose, so everything is set up.
-You can run the following commands directly to run all three containers.
+You can run the following commands directly from the root directory to run all three containers.

 `docker compose build` <br />
 `docker compose up`

+This will run all three containers in your terminal.
+You can add `-d` to the second command to run in detached mode.

+The API will be reachable on port 8008 and the Swagger UI can be reached at `http://127.0.0.1:8008/docs`.

 ## Notes